 - Thuringian decree on basic infection control rules to contain the spread of the coronavirus SARS-CoV-2

-- Thuringian decree for the further intensification of extraordinary special measures for thecontainment of a sudden spreading of the of the coronavirus SARS-CoV-2 and supplementing the general infection protection regulations - from 09.01.2021 - valid from 10.01.2021
+- Thuringian Ordinance on the partial further tightening of extraordinary special measures to contain thecontainment of an erratic spread of the of the coronavirus SARS-CoV-2 and supplementing the general infection protection regulations - valid from 19.02.2021

 Notes on statistics